spiral/docs/basic/workers.md

 By keeping application in resident memory you can drastically increase performance and also offload part of functionality to the application server.

+> Read more about framework and application server symbiosis [here](/framework/design.md).

 ## Application Server
 You can configure the number of workers, memory limits and other extensions using `.rr.yaml` file: